Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 per division of the channel 2 to 100 mV. oscilloscope_sensitivity('CH2') returns the current sensitivity of the channel 2 in mV.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the sensitivity per division of one of the channels of the oscilloscope.
-If there is a second argument this will be set as a new sensitivity.
+If there is a second argument it will be set as a new sensitivity.
 If there is no second argument the current sensitivity for specified the channel is returned.<br/>
 ### oscilloscope_offset(*channel)
 ```python3
 oscilloscope_offset(*channel)